-Terrorist attacks may occur with little or no warning, targeting airports and seaports, government buildings, hotels, restaurants, shopping areas, and other areas where large crowds gather and Westerners frequent, as well as government, military, and Western convoys.
+In April 2025, several rocket attacks were launched at Mogadishu International Airport and other locations.
+Terrorist attacks may occur with little or no warning, targeting airports and seaports, government buildings, hotels, restaurants, shopping areas, and other areas where large crowds gather and Westerners frequent, as well as Government, military, and Western convoys.
+Due to their use by government officials, hotels are considered legitimate targets by terrorist groups.
 Attack methods include car bombs, suicide bombers, individual attackers, and mortar fire.
+The Somali Government regularly carries out counter-terrorist operations against Al-Shabaab, mainly in central and southern Somalia.
+Stay aware of your surroundings, keep up to date with local media reports, and follow the advice of local authorities.

-It is advised to avoid all travel to Togdheer, Sanaag, and Sool in eastern Somaliland and Awdal, Maroodijeh, and Sahil regions west of Somaliland and to exercise extreme caution around areas that border Somalia, such as Kenya, Ethiopia, and Djibouti.
+It is advised to avoid all travel to Togdheer, Sanaag, and Sool in eastern Somaliland, as well as to Awdal, Maroodijeh, and Sahil regions west of Somaliland.
+Additionally, it is recommended to exercise extreme caution in areas bordering Somalia, such as those with Kenya, Ethiopia, and Djibouti.